Knee Problems In Your Dog – Patellar Luxation

 Is The Problem More Common In Some Breeds Than Others?

-There are veterinarians that believe that knee problems, particularly when they occur in larger dogs, actually start as hip problems.
+There are veterinarians who believe that knee problems, particularly when they occur in larger dogs, actually start as hip problems.
 You can read a UK study that discusses that here.
-In another UK report, labrador retrievers made up the bulk of the large-dog patellar luxation problems.
+In another UK report, Labrador retrievers constituted the bulk of the large-dog patellar luxation problems.
 You can read about how those cases were handled and what their outcomes were here.